Dooradoyle: Religion

 St Paul's is the area's Roman Catholic church.
 Dooradoyle is also home to the Limerick Mosque and a meeting hall of the Church of Jesus Christ of Latter-day Saints.

 Mungret Abbey, an ancient monastery, is located just outside Dooradoyle.

 Education

 The main primary school serving the area is St Paul's NS, though students in some estates in Dooradoyle are zoned to St Nessan's NS in nearby Mungret.
 The area is also home to St Gabriel's School, a special needs school, and Gaelscoil an Ráithín, an Irish-medium school.

 Dooradoyle is home to Crescent College, a comprehensive secondary school.
-However, many students from the area attend secondary schools in Limerick City.

 Sports

-Regional United is an amateur football club based in Dooradoyle.
+Regional United is an amateur football club based in Glencairin, Dooradoyle.
 The home ground of Garryowen is located in Dooradoyle, while Old Crescent and Young Munster are both based in the neighbouring townland of Rosbrien.
 The local GAA club is Mungret St. Pauls which covers the Dooradoyle, Raheen, Mungret and Ballycummin areas.